Toxic Relationship Vocabulary: 17 Toxic Phrases + Key Terms Explained

 How can toxic relationship vocabulary help you decide what to do next?

 Toxic relationship vocabulary helps you decide what to do next by turning vague pain into observable patterns.
-Once you can name the behavior, you can track frequency, impact, accountability, and whether real change is happening.
+Once you can name the behaviour, you can track frequency, impact, accountability, and whether real change is happening.

 Use this simple clarity framework: